The native resolution meaning

 With one of many Clideo’s video editing tools you can adjust these settings online, in any browser and on any platform, including Windows, Mac, Linux, Android, and iOS.

-- Open the video resizer tool in your browser and upload the file from your device, cloud storage, or paste a link.
+- Open the video resizer tool in your browser and upload the file from your device or cloud storage.

 - Then, select the social medium and a post type you need.
 Alternatively, choose “Custom” to select the aspect ratio and set the resolution manually.
 Change the “Crop options” settings, if needed, and then hit “Export”.